seznam/DaReCzech/README.md

 The dataset was introduced in paper TODO.

 ## Obtaining the Annotated Data
-Please, first read a [disclaimer.txt](disclaimer.txt) that contains the terms of use.
+Please, first read a [disclaimer](disclaimer.md) that contains the terms of use.
 If you comply with them, send an email to srch.vyzkum@firma.seznam.cz and the link to the dataset will be sent to you.

 ## Overview
 DaReCzech is divided into four parts: